grandparkla/nyela/index.markdown

 ### A Note for Beautiful Los Angeles

 This is a space for unity – where Angelenos and visitors from all around the world can celebrate together.
-Any bullying, discrimination, or hateful acts are not allowed in this space.  **If you are an attendee, and you see something, say something.**
+Any bullying, discrimination, or hateful acts are not allowed in this space.  **If you are an attendee, and you see something, reach out to security or staff (they will be wearing pink vests) for assistance.**

 ### The Following Is Also Prohibited at This Event